MaterializeInc/materialize/doc/user/content/overview/architecture.md

   read on this data at any given time than it is to create an answer from scratch.

-The only "wrinkle" in the above explanation is when you perform reads on views: no dataflow gets created, and Materialize instead serves the result from an existing dataflow.'
+The only wrinkle in the above explanation is that when you perform reads on views, no dataflow gets created, and Materialize instead serves the result from an existing dataflow.

 ## Sources: Ingesting data

-For Materialize to ingest data, it must read it from a source, of which there are two varieties:
+For Materialize to ingest data, it must read it from a source, which come in two varieties:

 - Streaming sources, like Kakfa
 - File sources, like `.csv` or generic log files